The Unseen Victims of COVID-19

 It is no surprise then that these migrant detention centers have become hotbeds of Coronavirus, “handing out masks late, forcing detained people into close quarters, refusing to release the medically vulnerable, not reporting infections, testing inadequately, frequently transferring detainees, and pressuring staff and guards to continue working despite compromised health.”
 ICE has done next to nothing to protect immigrants and staff living and working in detention centers, with concerns over vaccine distribution being raised across the country.

-It is crucial that Americans take action and tell their representatives and ICE that migrants have the right to proper Coronavirus care and vaccination.
+It is crucial that Americans take action and tell their representatives and ICE that migrants have the right to proper Coronavirus care, vaccination and protective health gear.
 Over the last few years, ICE has displayed little sympathy for the people it detains, and the COVID-19 pandemic only makes this behavior more evident.
 Don’t let this mistreatment continue.
 Take action today to help immigrants!

 People of Color